nishant-Tiwari24/mcp/README.md

 This repository demonstrates a minimal working MCP (Multi-Server Control Plane) setup using LangChain, with:
 - A dummy jobs and employee API (FastAPI)
-- Two MCP servers (jobs and employee feedback)
+- Two MCP servers (jobs and employee feedback, each on its own port)
-- A Python client that can query either server
+- A Python client that can query both servers simultaneously (multi-server, multi-tool)

 ---